Call API (Webhooks)

 Variable Replacement

 Variables in the format $variable_name are automatically replaced with values collected during the conversation.
 This works in URLs, headers, query parameters, and request bodies.
+Variables are automatically detected and displayed in the Test Playground.

 Error Logging